longle2718/sas-client/README.md

 Matlab version is given in matlab/

 ## Ptolemy II
 Ptolemy version is given in ptolemy/.
-Note that the ptolemy version depends on the matlab version
+Note that the Ptolemy version depends on subroutines in matlab/